soz-live/soz-live.github.io/about.md

 The aim is to move to Open Source when a mature v2.0 product is released.<br>
 This is expected to be in 2025.
-The future includes a long list of potential areas, features and functionality on the Roadmap for further development.
+The future includes a list of potential areas, features and functionality for further development.
 The expansion of the community will also enable further growth and development of the project.

 ## The Team

-### Tim Marchbank - Creator
+### Tim Marchbank - Project Lead

-Developed an interest in programming Lisp and CAD customisation during university 30 years ago.
+Tim developed an interest in programming Lisp and CAD customisation during university days.
 This interest was developed further during his career and led to previous iterations of what would become SOZ-LIVE.
 He has been developing the project since 2013 after wanting entities in CAD that weren't available in base products.
 It was soon after that he realised the potential depth and breadth of the project for the wider community.